mah0001/metadata-editor-docs-v2/documenting_geographic.md

 ISO 19139-compliant metadata can be generated and edited using specialized metadata editors such as [CatMDEdit](http://catmdedit.sourceforge.net/) or [QSphere](https://www.fgdc.gov/organization/working-groups-subcommittees/mwg/iso-metadata-editors-registry/qsphere), or using programmatic tools like Java Apache SIS or the R packages [geometa](https://cran.r-project.org/web/packages/geometa/index.html) and [geoflow](https://github.com/eblondel/geoflow), among others.

 The ISO 19139 specification is complex.
-To enable and simplify its use in our NADA cataloguing application, we produced a JSON version of (part of) the standard.
+To enable and simplify its use in the Metadata Editor and NADA cataloguing applications, we produced a JSON version of (part of) the standard.
 We selected the elements we considered most relevant for our purpose, and organized them into the JSON schema described below.
 For data curators with limited expertise in XML and geographic data documentation, this JSON schema will make the production of metadata compliant with the ISO 19139 standard easier.

 ## Documenting a geographic vector dataset

+To document a geographic vector dataset in the Metadata Editor, it is recommended to use a metadata template developed for vector dataset.
+A template for vector dataset is included in the Metadata Editor, which can be customized using the Template Manager.

+### Prepare/extract information
+### Create a project
+### Import data
+### Add metadata
+### Generate gallery

 ## Documenting a geographic raster dataset

+To document a geographic raster dataset in the Metadata Editor, it is recommended to use a metadata template developed for raster dataset.
+A template for raster dataset is included in the Metadata Editor, which can be customized using the Template Manager.

+### Prepare/extract information
+### Create a project
+### Import data
+### Add metadata
+### Generate gallery

 ## Documenting a geographic data service

+To document a geographic data service in the Metadata Editor, it is recommended to use a metadata template developed for geographic data service.
+A template for geographic data service is included in the Metadata Editor, which can be customized using the Template Manager.

+### Prepare/extract information
+### Create a project
+### Add metadata
+### Generate gallery

+## Generating metadata using geometa (R package)